gt-crnch-rg/ucx-tutorial-hot-interconnects/examples/Installing_UCX_README.md

 (<user_dir>/conda/%userprofile%.condaenvs/ucx) $ which ucx_info
 <user_dir>/conda/%userprofile%.condaenvs/ucx/bin/ucx_info
 ```
-In this case, the root of your UCX directory, UCX_ROOT would be this conda environment directory, so to run examples you would set the root variable to this location: `export UCX_ROOT=<user_dir>/conda/%userprofile%.condaenvs/ucx`
+In this case, the root of your UCX directory, UCX_ROOT would be this conda environment directory, so to run examples you would set the UCX path variable to this location: `export UCX_PATH=<user_dir>/conda/%userprofile%.condaenvs/ucx`

 ### Installing UCX via source